gavinchou/gavinchou.github.io/_posts/2017-10-30-unicode-summary.md

 ### UTF-16
+Similar to UTF-8, UTF-16 is also variant-length encoding.
+UTF-16 represents each code point by one or two sequences of two bytes.

+UTF-16 is compatible with unicode plane 0 (2 bytes, 65536 code points), which
-UTF-16 is compatible with unicode plane 0, if unicode point larger than `0xFFFF`, encode the unicode as 4 bytes using `[0xD800, 0xDBFF]` as first surrogate pair, and `[0xDC00, 0xDFFF]` as second surrogate pair, UTF-16 can encode up to 20 bits (less than UTF-8 21 bits).
+also means it is compatible with UCS-2.

+If unicode code point larger than `0xFFFF`, encode the unicode as 4 bytes using `[0xD800, 0xDBFF]` as first surrogate pair, and `[0xDC00, 0xDFFF]` as second surrogate pair, each surrogate holds up to 10 bits;

+UTF-16 can encode up to 20 bits (1,048,576 code points, less than UTF-8
+2,097,152 code points (21 bits)).

 #### Encoding UTF-16